byuflowlab/CCBlade.jl/docs/src/tutorial.md

 windturbine_op
 ```

 We will use this function for this example, at a tip-speed ratio of 7.55.
+We again use broadcasting because the velocities will vary at each radial station `r`.

 ```@example wt